🛸 FREE SHIPPING OVER $99 🛸 90-DAY GUARANTEE

 Do I Need A Medical Card in Wyoming To Order Delta 8 THC?

-No, you don’t need a medical card to purchase delta 8 THC in Wyoming.
+If you live in a state that allows delta 8 though, know that you don’t need a medical card to purchase delta 8 THC.

 Delta 8 THC, extracted from hemp, is classified with the same laws as hemp-derived CBD.
-This makes it legal under federal and state law in Wyoming, meaning anyone can legally possess and consume the cannabinoid without a valid medical card.
+This makes it legal under federal, meaning anyone can legally possess and consume the cannabinoid without a valid medical card.

 There are restrictions on who can purchase this cannabinoid, though.